datanav/docs/training/010_architecture_and_concepts/030_Novice.rst

 An *outbound* dataflow consists of all pipes downstream from a global pipe.
 In these outbound dataflows it is typically necessary to transform your data so that it aligns with the schema that your target system requires for consumption.
 Typical functions used when transforming data in the outbound stage could be: ``["add"], ["remove"], ["rename"], ["copy"].``

-As an example, the data presented below is produced by the pipe "global-person":
+As an example, the data presented below is produced by the pipe ``global-person``:

 .. code-block:: json